 Richfield, MN — American retail giant Best Buy announced this week that it was going after mainland Chinese retailer Bestest Buy for infringing on its trademarked name.
 The multinational consumer electronics company, headquartered in Richfield, Minnesota, said in a press release that it plans to aggressively defend its brand from, in the words of the memo, “agents who wish to capitalize on Best Buy’s good name illegally.”

 Bestest Buy, which has copied every element of Best Buy, opened its first store in Shanghai last year to great fanfare.
-Within 6 months the retailer had become China’s 3rd largest with over 15 stores opening last year in the greater Shanghai region with sales estimated in the range of almost $13 billion US dollars.
+Within six months, the retailer had become China’s 3rd largest with over 15 stores opening last year in the greater Shanghai region, with sales estimated in the range of almost $13 billion US dollars.
 Best Buy sells knock-off American brands as well as authentic products such as Apple’s iPhone.

 Local reaction was somewhat expected.

-According to the Obama administration, without tough and transparent trade agreements, the United States has very little leverage to convince China to respect America’s innate sense of private and intellectual property.
+According to the Obama administration, without robust and transparent trade agreements, the United States has very little leverage to convince China to respect America’s innate sense of private and intellectual property.

-As for Best Buy, they’re seeking relief though a cease and desist order via the Chinese Judicial system.
+As for Best Buy, they’re seeking relief through a cease and desist order via the Chinese Judicial system.
 Insiders say the retail behemoth has little chance of succeeding.